NewPythonX-NPX/VeloStrap/IMPORTANT/EULA.md

 ## 1. You Agree to These Rules

-By clicking "I Agree" or using the app, you confirm you've read, understood, and accepted this End User License Agreement.
-If you don't agree, don't use the software.
+By clicking 'I Agree,' you confirm you've read, understood, and accepted this End User License Agreement.
+You cannot use the software unless you have agreed to these terms.
+Continued use of the software after an update to this agreement constitutes acceptance of the updated terms, provided we have notified you of the change

 ## 2. Software License